-8. Accrued Post-employment Benefits
+9. Accrued Post-Employment Benefits

 The Hospital provides post-employment extended healthcare and dental benefits to a number of retired employees until the age of 65.
-The Hospital also provides post-employment life insurance coverage to a number of employees.
-From January 1, 2002, Ontario Nursing Association (ONA) members are eligible for post-employment benefits, the cost of which is borne entirely by retiring ONA members; that is, ONA members electing coverage will pay 100% of the associated premium.
-In many cases, the premium charged to retirees is the same as that charged to active members.
+From January 1, 2002, retiring Ontario Nursing Association (ONA) members are eligible for post-employment benefits, the cost of which is borne entirely by them; that is, ONA members electing coverage will pay 100% of the associated premium.
 This premium is typically lower than the actual cost of retiree benefits due to their higher rates of utilization.
 The premiums paid by retiring ONA members, therefore may not be sufficient to cover the actual costs of the benefits.
-This may result in an increased obligation, which generates a past service cost.
+This may result in an increased obligation, which generates a past service cost to the Hospital.

 From April 1, 2011 full-time ONA members who reach age 57 and retire on or after April 1, 2011 are eligible for post-employment benefits and the Hospital will contribute 50% of the billed premiums of these benefit plans.
 The Hospital provides Ontario Public Service Employees Union (OPSEU) members who retire after age 60 with semi-private, extended health and dental benefits.
-OPSEU members electing coverage will pay 100% of the associated premium.
+OPSEU members electing coverage will pay 50% of the associated premium.